appleboy/CodeGPT/README.md

 choco install codegpt
 ```

-The pre-compiled binaries can be downloaded from [release page](https://github.com/appleboy/CodeGPT/releases).Change the binary permissions to `755` and copy the binary to the system bin directory.
+The pre-compiled binaries can be downloaded from [release page](https://github.com/appleboy/CodeGPT/releases).
+Change the binary permissions to `755` and copy the binary to the system bin directory.
 Use the `codegpt` command as shown below.

 ```sh
 $ codegpt version